 If owning a switchblade is legal in your area you may be able to find what you are looking for at one of the following sites

 The Bowie knife was made famous by Colonel James Bowie who died with Davy Crockett at The Alamo.
 Bowie was known for knife fighting, and any large, hunting knife has come to be called a Bowie knife.
 In addition, his first knife was crafted by the blacksmith James Black, making original James Black knives extremely sought after.

 You can find Bowie knives at the following sites:

-- Jay's Knives is located in Minnesota.
+- American Edge is located in Minnesota.
 They take phone orders only, so you will need to call with your information.
 The company does allow returns in certain situations.

 - Collector's Firearms carries a variety of antique knives, including Bowie and military.

 - Southern Antique specializes in antique Bowie knives.

 These are wild science fiction and fantasy edged weapons of medieval or futuristic inspiration.
 Although having amazing shapes and blade configurations, they are not always the most practical or functional weapons.